 We believe that our ability to increase the number of customers that sell our products to consumers is an indicator of our market penetration and our future business opportunities.
 We define our customers as the entities that sell our products to consumers.
 With certain of our retail customers, like Whole Foods, we sell our products through distributors.
 We are not able to precisely attribute our net revenue to a specific retailer for products sold through such channels.
-We rely on third-party data to calculate the portion of retail sales attributable to such retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retailers serviced through distributors.
-Based on this third-party data and internal analysis, Whole Foods accounted for approximately 22% and 24% of our retail sales for the 13-week periods ended September 25, 2022 and September 26, 2021, respectively, and 24% and 26% for the 39-week periods ended September 26, 2021, respectively.
-While the amount of our retail sales to Whole Foods increased in real terms in the 13-week and the 39-week periods ended September 25, 2022, the percentage of our net revenue attributable to Whole Foods declined in these periods as we added new customers and expanded distribution to existing customers.
+We rely on third-party data to calculate the portion of retail sales attributable to such retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retail sales for the 13-week periods ended June 26, 2022 and June 27, 2021, respectively and 25% and 27% for the 26-week periods ended June 26, 2022 and June 27, 2021.

-As of September 25, 2022, there were more than 22,000 stores selling our products.
+As of June 26, 2022, there were more than 21,500 stores selling our products.
 We expect the retail channel to be our largest source of net revenue for the foreseeable future.
 By capturing greater shelf space, driving higher product velocities and increasing our SKU count, we believe there is meaningful runway for further growth with existing retail customers.
 Additionally, we believe there is significant opportunity to gain incremental stores from existing customers as well as by adding new retail customers.
 We also believe there is significant further long-term opportunity in additional distribution channels, including the convenience, drugstore, club, military and international markets.
 Our ability to execute on this strategy will increase our opportunities for incremental sales to consumers, and we also believe this growth will allow for margin expansion.
 To accomplish these objectives, we intend to continue leveraging consumer awareness of and demand for our brand, offering targeted sales incentives to our customers and utilizing customer-specific marketing tactics.
 Our ability to grow within the retail channel will depend on a number of factors, such as our customers' satisfaction with the sales, product velocities and profitability of our products.